 If you are thinking that can I wet my hair every day?
 The answer is yes.
-But there are some rules you should know before taking the action so keep reading this post.
+But there are some rules you should know before taking action, so keep reading this post.

 WETTING YOUR HAIR OR WASHING YOUR HAIR?